Orange Collective

 The function head is the buyer.
 Engineering is the partner, not the gate.

 Most internal-tools demand never reaches engineering.
-It dies in a backlog or never gets filed because everyone knows it won't ship this quarter.
-Vybe is what each of those buyers actually wanted.
+It dies in a backlog, or never gets filed because everyone knows it won't ship this quarter.
+Vybe goes straight to the person whose problem it is.

-The wedge is the buyer, not the technology.
-Vybe routes around IT prioritization, not around governance.
+Function head buys.
+Engineering stays in the loop.
+Vybe routes around IT prioritization, not around IT governance.

 The dead-letter demand.
 Excel sheets and Notion docs are the body count of internal-tools projects that engineering couldn't get to.
 The function head's path of least resistance has been to roll their own and live with the rot.
 Vybe gives them a real app, with the data plugged in, that their team can use tomorrow.